MATRIX-02/NomNomFoods/README.md

 - **React Router Dom**: Smooth routing and navigation

 ## Disclaimer
 Currently the swiggy API is causing CORS error due to which fetching API gives error.
-To fetch the website you have to explicity install **Allow CORS: Access-Control-Allow-Origin** extension.
-Thank you❤️.
+Currently you can only fetch API on localhost due to CORS limitations.

 ## Ready to Explore?
 ### Prerequisites